Portuguese Inquisition: Opposition and resistance

+Archives

+Most of the original documentation from the Portuguese Inquisition courts is preserved in Lisbon.
+However, the majority of the Goa archives (16,202 trial records) were destroyed and the rest were transported to Brazil, where they can be found in the National Library in Rio de Janeiro.

+Some minor gaps concern the tribunals, i.e. there is no usable data on around fifteen autos de fé celebrated in Portugal between 1580 and 1640, while the records of the short-lived tribunals in Lamego and Porto (both active from 1541 until c.
+1547) have yet to be studied.

+Given the nature of the Inquisition, archives and documentation can be found in several countries, including Belgium and the United States.

-In 2007, the Portuguese Government initiated a project to make available online by 2010 a significant part of the archives of the Portuguese Inquisition currently deposited in the Arquivo Nacional da Torre do Tombo, the Portuguese National Archives.
+In 2007, the Portuguese Government initiated a project to make available online by 2010 a significant part of the archives of the Portuguese Inquisition (more than 35,000 processes) currently deposited in the Arquivo Nacional da Torre do Tombo, the Portuguese National Archives.

 In December 2008, the Jewish Historical Society of England (JHSE) published the Lists of the Portuguese Inquisition in two volumes: Volume I Lisbon 1540–1778; Volume II Évora 1542–1763 and Goa 1650–1653.
 The original manuscripts, assembled in 1784 and entitled Collecção das Noticias, were once in the Library of the Dukes of Palmela and are now in the library of the Jewish Theological Seminary in New York.
 The texts are published in the original Portuguese, transcribed and indexed by Joy L. Oakley.
 They represent a unique picture of the whole range of the Inquisition's activities and a primary source for Jewish, Portuguese, and Brazilian historians and genealogists.